This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Asynchronous Processing: Queues and Streams

-In Part 7, you learned about how microservices can communicate with each other using tools
+In Part 7, you learned about how microservices can communicate with one another by using tools

 such as service discovery and service meshes.
-This approach typically uses synchronous communication, where service A
+This approach typically uses synchronous communication: service A

 sends a request to service B and waits for service B to send a response before moving on.
-There are also many use
+In many use

-cases where you want to use asynchronous communication, where a service A sends a message to service B, and then
+cases, you’ll want to use asynchronous communication: service A sends a message to service B and then

 moves on without waiting for the response.
 Service B can process that message at its own pace, and if it needs to